meltingmedia/cmpLauncher/README.md

 It allows you to display a link or redirect a user to a particular CMP (Component/Extra page) based on the template ID or the resource ID you are editing.

+NOTE: there is not ACL check in the plugin for now, so the links/redirections will occurs to any user.

 ## Usage

 Once installed (via the package manager) edit the plugin property named "cmp" (check http://rtfm.modx.com/display/revolution20/Properties+and+Property+Sets#PropertiesandPropertySets-AssigningPropertySetstoElements for more infos on properties)